armandokaos/Armando-RSS/README.md

-# Armando News
+# Armando RSS

 ## Overview

-This project aims to build an automated press release feed on Geo, sourcing press releases from Chainwire ([https://chainwire.org/feed/](https://chainwire.org/feed/)).
+This project aims to build a press release feed on Geo, sourcing press releases from Chainwire ([https://chainwire.org/feed/](https://chainwire.org/feed/)).

 ## Data Model: Press Release

-The Press Release type on Geo will use the following properties:
+The Press Release type on will use the following properties:

 | Property       | Geo ID                                 | Description                                        |
 |---------------|--------------------------------------|--------------------------------------------------|